Corinne approves building permit for marijuana growing facility

 It bans many marijuana edibles, prevents people from growing marijuana if they live far from a dispensary and makes fewer medical conditions eligible for treatment with cannabis.

 On Aug.
-6, the Utah Supreme Court rejected a challenge to the legislature-approved law that replaced the voter-approved law.
+6, the Utah Supreme Court rejected a challenge to the legislature-approved law that replaced the voter-approved initiative.

 The court dismissed the petition by The People’s Right group that argued the governor and the state Legislature acted unconstitutionally when they replaced the medical marijuana ballot initiative with the more restrictive law.